miguelbcr/RxPaparazzo/README.md

 ### Picking files

 If you wish to limit the type of images or files then use `setMimeType(String mimeType)` to specify a specific mime type for the Intent.
+You can also use `.setMultipleMimeType(String... mimeType)` to specify multiple mime types.
 By default `Intent.ACTION_GET_CONTENT` is used to request images and files.
 If you wish to edit the original file call `useDocumentPicker()`, this will allow greater, possiblty persistent access to the source file.

 ## Proguard